TheKasam/UT-Course-Schedule/README.md

 ## Project Success

-Over 1100 UT Students Used this service before being requested to be taken down by UT IT Admin.
+Over 1100 UT Students Used this service before being requested to be taken down by UT IT Admin due to load on their servers.
 Database is currently not functional.